eliaccess/fidelight-api/documentation/offers.md

 ```

-# Delete the logo of a company
+# Delete the logo of a discount

 **URL** : `https://api.fidelight.fr/v1/discount/picture`